RaitoBezarius/react-spawn/README.md

 But, if you're crazy like me, let's put that in production :)!
 Awesome stack makes awesome app!

+To install the deps, just npm install.
+To start the server, just npm start.

 ## Composition of all this starter kit (without gluten):

 * React.